 Cayman is famous for its tax free shopping and items such as jewellery, watches, luxury brands, gems and precious metals can work out much cheaper in Cayman than they would be in America or Europe.
 On top of this you can also expect to find locally produced goods like Cayman art, Caymanite, hot sauces, rum cake and fun souvenirs to take home to family and friends.

-You will find that George Town will cater to all your shopping needs or alternatively you can try Camana Bay which has fewer options but is a lovely new town centre full of boutique shops, bars and restaurants.
+You will find that George Town will cater to all your shopping needs or alternatively you can try Camana Bay which is a lovely new town centre full of boutique shops, bars and restaurants.

 If you fancy getting under the skin of Cayman take an island tour with an experienced guide who will take you to a selection of the island’s land based attractions.
-You can choose from customised Land Rovers with Cayman Safari Adventures to even riding pillion on a Harley Davidson with Cayman Custom Cycles!
+You can choose from customised Land Rovers with Cayman Safari Adventures or Tours Cayman.
 Tours are led by enthusiastic guides who have in-depth knowledge of the island and will be able to answer any questions you may have.